Street & Smith: Demise

-Street & Smith stopped publishing all their pulps and comics in 1949, selling off several of their titles to Popular Publications.
+Street & Smith stopped publishing all their pulps and comics, with one exception, in 1949, selling off several of their titles to Popular Publications.
 Sales had declined with the advent of television.
-Street & Smith continued to publish Astounding Science Fiction well into the late 1950s.
+They continued to publish Astounding Science Fiction well into the late 1950s.

 Condé Nast Publications, a subsidiary of the Newhouse family's Advance Publications, bought the company for more than $3.5 million in 1959.
 The company's name continued to be used on the sports pre-season preview magazines until 2007 when Advance division American City Business Journals acquired the Sporting News, originally The Sporting News, and merged Street & Smith's annuals into TSN's annuals.
-However, in 2017, American City Business Journals revived the Street & Smith name for its sports annuals.

-The Street & Smith name survives as the named publisher of Sports Business Journal, a Condé Nast periodical.
+In 2017, American City Business Journals revived the Street & Smith name for its sports annuals, published collectively as Street & Smith's Yearbooks.
+Issues are published at the start of each applicable sport's season, with individual issues subtitled to reflect the season and sport, such as: 2019 College Football; 2020 Fantasy Baseball; 2022–23 NBA Preview.